-Gravity is a second generation instrument for the VLT interferometer.
-At its heart, the instrument combines the light of four telescopes and produces interferometric fringes.
-The instrument will be offered to the community for regular science programs in P98 for the first time.
-Note however that a call for science verification in P97 is issued (see the SV page).
-For these calls, Gravity will work in its so-called imaging mode; its astrometric mode by means of phase referencing is still under commissioning.
+Gravity is the second generation instrument for the VLT interferometer.
+At its heart, the instrument combines the light of four telescopes and produces interferometric fringes in two seperate interferometers, i.e. a science and fringe-tracking channel.
+The instrument was offered to the community for regular science programs in P98 for the first time.
+Science verification was successfully performed in P97 (see the corresponding SV page).
+For these passed calls and current calls, Gravity works in its so-called imaging mode; its high-precision astrometric mode by means of phase referencing is still under commissioning.
 Gravity observations are always performed in conjunction with the dedicated Gravity fringe-tracker (FT); observations without FT are not possible.
 The FT can be used on-axis (or 'single-field' mode in which FT star and science star are the same) and off-axis (or 'dual-field' mode).
-The off-axis FT case allows for observations of faint targets that are accompanied by relatively bright objects within the 4" field of view of an AT.
+The off-axis FT case allows for observations of faint targets that are accompanied by relatively bright objects within the 4" field of view of an AT or the 2" of a UT.

 Gravity operates in the K-band and can be used in P98 and for the science verification in two different spectral setting, viz. medium resolution (R~500) or high resolution (R~4000).
 Make note of the fact that the full K-band (2.05 to 2.45 micron) is delivered by each spectral setting.
 Fringe-track data are delivered to the user together with the science data.
 Dispersed fringe-tracker data have a resolution of approximately 20.